AlekseySh/comp/Readme.md

 and `test*.pkl` as inputs,
 generated (or downloaded) on the previous step.
 As an output, this will give the submit file and the model weights.
-Estimated time of model training on nvidia-tesla k80 is about 30 min.
+Estimated time of 1 attempt of model training on nvidia-tesla k80 is about 30 min, but we do several attempts and choose the best.